agileware-org/nft-editions/README.md

 The following are the roles available on the contract:

-* the `owner`, also referenced as _the artist_, is the **creator** of the MENFT, unless ownership is transferrred
+* the `owner`, also referenced as _the artist_, is the **creator** of the MeNFT, unless ownership is transferrred
 * the `minters` are those allowed for minting, in case the zero-address is added among the allowed minters _anyone_ can be considered a _minter_
 * the `buyer` is anyone who mints a token through the `purchase()` operation
 * the `shareholders` are those receving shares of the contract balance upon withdrawal and it always include the `owner`/`artist`

 At any time, any shareholder can request to `withdraw()` its part of the shares: the action can be repeated for partial payouts.
-At any time anyone can `shake()` MENFT, releasing its balance toward the shareholders.
+At any time anyone can `shake()` MeNFT, releasing its balance toward the shareholders.

 ## Owner